 The Augmentative and Alternative Communication (AAC) Laboratory (Dr. Janice Light) houses a wide array of state of the art AAC assistive technology designed to meet the needs of individuals with significant communication disabilities.
 This assistive technology is used to support research, education of families and professionals, and service delivery to people with significant communication disabilities.
 The AAC labs also serve as a resource center for individuals who require AAC, their families, professionals, and Penn State students and faculty.
 The AAC Labs house all of the assistive technology, have digital audio and video recording and editing capability, and allow for meeting space.

-The Dysphagia Research Lab (Dr. Aarthi Madhavan) attempts to mitigate or reduce the negative health consequences of dysphagia (swallowing disorders) in older adults.
+The Research in Aging and Dysphagia (RAD) Lab (Dr. Aarthi Madhavan) attempts to mitigate or reduce the negative health consequences of dysphagia (swallowing disorders) in older adults.
 In working towards this goal, the lab will be focusing on improving assessment and screening of dysphagia in the elderly population; specifically in developing a screening tool for the early identification of swallowing difficulties in the community dwelling elderly population.
 This research involves close collaboration with clinicians and researchers in the fields of aging, nutrition, cognition, neuromotor abilities, and questionnaire and tool development.